Jeelislive/Github-Analyzer/README.md

 - Database connection issues: verify `DATABASE_URL` and that your Postgres instance is reachable.
 Run `npx prisma migrate dev` again after schema changes.
 - Missing AI insights: confirm `GEMINI_API_KEY` is present.
 The app will still run with fallback data if omitted.
 - Build or type errors: run `npm run lint` and ensure Node.js version is compatible.
 Reinstall dependencies if necessary.

+FAQ

+- Q: Do I need a Gemini API key for the app to work?
+  - A: No. The app gracefully falls back to sample/derived data if `GEMINI_API_KEY` is not set.
+- Q: Which GitHub env vars does NextAuth use here?
+  - A: `GITHUB_ID` and `GITHUB_SECRET` as defined in `src/lib/auth.ts`.
+- Q: Does the analyzer support non-React projects?
+  - A: Yes.
+The architecture analyzer detects multiple ecosystems and languages; see `ARCHITECTURE_SETUP.md`.

 ## Project Structure